09 Jul Saint Veronica Giuliani, Virgin

 Because of her heroic virtues and the many miracles that were continually being worked at her tomb, she was canonized by Pope Gregory XVI in 1839.
 (1,4)

-Image: Santa Verónica Giuliani (5)
+Image: Crop of Santa Verónica Giuliani (5)

 Research by Ed Masters, REGINA Staff